Netflix vs. discs

 Some people post comments to web forums claiming that a combination of pay Internet VOD, disc rentals, and over-the-air television can completely substitute for pay television such as cable or satellite.
 But there are still people willing to pay five to ten times the monthly price of Netflix for TV for several reasons:

-- Netflix doesn't have live breaking news.
+Netflix doesn't have live breaking news or political commentary.
 Sure, local TV has evening and nightly newscasts.
 But some people don't want to wait for 6 PM or 11 PM for news or Sunday morning for political commentary, and they aren't willing to buy a digital video recorder and subscribe to its required monthly service to time-shift the regular newscast.
-Others like the specific kind of news found on cable TV, such as the progressive-slanted political opinion of MSNBC or the conservative-slanted political opinion of FOX News Channel.
-Some specific news outlets' web sites offer a video stream to the public over the Internet, and others offer clips, but a lot of people don't like to sit at a computer desk to watch TV nor buy a second PC for the TV.
+Others like the specific kind of news found on pay TV, such as the progressive-slanted political opinion of MSNBC or the conservative-slanted political opinion of FOX News Channel.
+Some specific news outlets' web sites offer a video stream to the public over the Internet, and others offer clips, but a lot of people don't want to sit at a computer desk to watch TV nor buy a second PC for the TV.
 Besides, a lot of channels' web sites and mobile apps use TV Everywhere authentication, which requires a username and password issued by a participating pay TV provider to its subscribers.
-Nor are some people willing to sit down and read the news in a web browser on a PC or tablet when they can just turn on TV news and crank up the volume while doing household chores.
+Nor are some people willing to sit down and read the news in a web browser on a PC or tablet when they can just turn on TV news and crank up the volume while doing housework.

-- Netflix doesn't have sports.
-Sure, local TV shows some sports, but the U.S. networks show very little beyond baseball, basketball, and gridiron football.
-A lot of baseball and basketball games are shown only on the regional cable sports networks, not OTA.
-Nor do they often show out-of-market games during the regular season, which hurts fans who moved away from their favorite team, fans of the team associated with the university that a family member attends, and fans whose favorite player got traded to another team.
-An article in Ars Technica claims that American football and basketball are the two biggest things keeping survey respondents from dropping cable television.
-In some cases, you might have a sports fan with cable among your neighbors, but other people in their household might not always appreciate regular invitations to watch the game, nor are regular trips to Buffalo Wild Wings always an option.
-Some recommend buying a season ticket to watch a local college or minor league team's games in person, but that ends up costing more than a year of cable TV especially with more than one sports fan or more than one sport, and you miss away games and the post-season.
+In some cases, you might have a sports fan with pay TV among your neighbors, but other people in their household might not always appreciate regular invitations to watch the game, nor are regular trips to Buffalo Wild Wings always an option.
+Some recommend buying a season ticket to watch a local junior, college, or minor league pro team's games in person, but that ends up costing more than a year of pay TV especially with more than one sports fan or more than one sport, and you miss away games and the post-season.
 Besides, no one likes watching ice hockey in person anyway.

-- Even for scripted series, the showings on Netflix tend to be delayed by several months, and people who rely on Netflix become vulnerable to spoilers from people discussing plot developments at work.
+Even for scripted series, the showings on Netflix tend to be delayed by several months.
+People who rely on Netflix become vulnerable to spoilers from people discussing plot developments at work or on Twitter.

-- Unlike cable boxes, Netflix boxes aren't rented.
+Unlike cable boxes, Netflix boxes aren't rented.
 Those wanting to watch Netflix VOD on a TV monitor will first have to set up a wireless network, and for some, this involves buying a wireless access point for $40 to $80, roughly the same price as one month of cable TV.
-Then, anyone who doesn't already have a BD player with Netflix or a seventh-generation video game console will need a dedicated Netflix player such as the Roku or WD TV.
+Then anyone who doesn't already have a BD player with Netflix or a seventh-generation video game console will need a dedicated Netflix player for each TV, such as the Roku or WD TV.
 These cost $50 to $100, or another month of cable TV for each TV set in the home.
 Even though switching to Netflix costs less than a few months of cable TV, some people can't budget more than a month ahead.

-- Several cable Internet providers give a deep discount to people who subscribe to both Internet and TV from the same company, to the point where Internet + basic TV is only $5 per month more than Internet alone.
+Several cable Internet providers give a deep discount to people who subscribe to both Internet and TV from the same company, to the point where Internet + basic TV is only $5 per month more than Internet alone.
 Some reportedly charge less for Internet and TV than for Internet alone, though some of these bundle offers may mislead because of fees that many cable providers itemize separately from the advertised price, such as cable box rental and retransmission consent for local channels and regional sports channels.

 Satellite is where cable isn't.
-People living outside a cable company's service area rely on either dial-up Internet or wireless broadband, both of which are unsuitable for VOD, though they can still use Netflix DVDs by mail.
+People living outside a cable or fiber ISP's service area rely on either dial-up Internet or wireless broadband, both of which are unsuitable for VOD, though they can still use Netflix DVDs by mail.
 And some countries simply lack a counterpart to Netflix.